billsix/cprogrammingbook/doc/07-Preprocessor.rst

 It isn't an error to #undef a name which isn't currently defined.

-This occasionally comes in handy.
-Chapter 9 points out that some library functions may actually be macros, not functions, but by undefing their names you are guaranteed access to a real function.
+This occasionally comes in handy. :ref:`libraries` points out that some library functions may actually be macros, not functions, but by undefing their names you are guaranteed access to a real function.